Unthrottled/blog/_posts/2017-05-05-Gradle-Install.md

 I am sure that there are more examples of pachyderms pictures, but these are the ones I know of the top of my head.

-Anyways, I need to converge back to the topic at hand.
+Anyways, I need to get back to the topic at hand.

 For starters, if it was not picked up already, a Java Runtime Environment (JRE) needs to be set up.
 In fact just continue on to the next section and take it from there!